akankshabansal/Notes/Python.md

     print (cards)

-Random no generator within Python is pretty bad and not a random no generator. ####Generators**Yeild** it would get the record and then give the control back to the calling method and the method stays on the stack and just goes to sleep untill the control method calls it again.      def read_data():
+Random no generator within Python should be avioded. ####Generators**Yeild** it would get the record and then give the control back to the calling method and the method stays on the stack and just goes to sleep untill the control method calls it again.      def read_data():
         with open('file.txt') as f:
             for rec in f:
             yeild rec[:-1]//delete new line char    def data in read_data: